top of page

 FOUNDATION

-Your education foundation starts with four essential subjects: reading, writing, math, and history.
-These core areas form the backbone of our curriculum, giving students the tools they need to think clearly, communicate effectively, and build real understanding.
+Every student at AAVA begins with four essential subjects: reading, writing, math, and history.
+These core areas form the foundation for clear thinking, effective communication, and real understanding.

-Reading and Writing: We focus on comprehension, critical thinking, and strong written expression.
+Build comprehension, critical thinking, and confident written expression.

-Math: Build lasting skills through step-by-step mastery — not rushed memorization.
+Develop strong problem-solving skills through step-by-step mastery, not rushed memorization.

-History: Students explore the events and ideas that have shaped the world, learning to ask thoughtful questions and make meaningful connections.
+Explore the events and ideas that have shaped the world, while learning to think critically, ask thoughtful questions, and make meaningful connections.

 Sample Courses